Griefed/ServerPackCreatorExampleAddon/src/main/resources/README.md

 ## 1.1 Addon details

-Take care to edit this section in the [build.gradle](build.gradle)-file if you forked, or intent on forking, this repository.
+Take care to edit this section in the `build.gradle`-file if you forked, or intent on forking, this repository.

 ```groovy
 /*